import-js/eslint-plugin-import/docs/rules/order.md

 ### `pathGroups: [array of objects]`:

-To be able so group by paths mostly needed with aliases pathGroups can be defined.
+To be able to group by paths mostly needed with aliases pathGroups can be defined.

 Properties of the objects